Acute diarrhoea

 Chronic diarrhoea

 Chronic diarrhoea is usually not caused by an infection.
-It's less common than acute diarrhoea and may be a sign of an underlying health problem, such as:
+It's less common than acute diarrhoea and it may be a sign of an underlying health problem, such as:

-- food allergies or a food intolerance
+- food allergies or food intolerance

-- disorders of the small intestine such as coeliac disease or short bowel syndrome
+- disorders of the small intestine, such as coeliac disease or short bowel syndrome

 - inflammation of the bowel (colitis)